media-comp/2022-NRI/README.md

 1. Test and add support for GPU platform.
 2. MLP building block has been implemented for the encoder and decoder.
 Consider other building blocks (e.g. CNN, RNN).
 To do this, implement other class inside `nri_decoder.py` and `nri_encoder.py`.
-3. For data without ground truth edge information, we need to combine the encoder and the decoder together.
+3. For data without ground truth edge information, train the encoder and the decoder together under the VAE scheme.
 4. Visualization for encoder output result.

 Any minor adjustments are also welcomed!